elliscode/ellisrecipes/s3/markdown/Shephard's Pie.md

 - Add the parmesan cheese to the potatoes.
 Stir until well combined.
 - Assemble the casserole.
 - Pour the meat mixture into a 9x9 (or 7x11) inch baking dish.
 Spread it out into an even layer.
 Spoon the mashed potatoes on top of the meat.
 Carefully spread into an even layer.
-- If the baking dish looks very full, place it on a rimmed baking sheet so that the filling doesn’t bubble over into your oven.
+- If the baking dish looks very full, place it on a rimmed baking sheet so that the filling doesn't bubble over into your oven.
 Bake uncovered for 25-30 minutes.** Cool for 15 minutes before serving.
 ### Notes
-- *If you can’t find frozen mixed peas and carrots, you could use ½ cup frozen peas and ½ cup frozen sliced carrots.
+- *If you can't find frozen mixed peas and carrots, you could use 1/2 cup frozen peas and 1/2 cup frozen sliced carrots.
-- **Bake at 400° F.  Start preheating the oven after you make the meat mixture (listed in step 6).
+- **Bake at 400 F.  Start preheating the oven after you make the meat mixture (listed in step 6).

 Servings: 8